Johan-VM/Data-Science-3-Course-Project/CodeBook.md

 This is the CodeBook for the course project of the **Getting and Cleaning Data** course on Coursera.

+## Data

+The raw data set used for this project was retrieved from the *UCI Data Repository*, whose source is referenced.[^1] The tidying of the data described in the **Coding** section of this file was based on Hadley Wickham's *Tidy Data* paper.[^2]

+The *run_analysis.R* script returns two data sets, the first one is called `data`, which is a data frame containing the measurements of the mean and standard deviation variables for each subject and each activity; the second data frame is called `summarized`, which summarizes the variables of `data` calculating their means for each subject and each activity.

+For further information of the raw data, refer to the *README.txt* file within the *UCI HAR Dataset* directory, which is **different** from the *README.txt* file of the course project.

+## Variables

+The first column of both the final data set (called `data`) and the data set containing the means (called `summarized`, or the *MeansTidyData.csv* CSV file) is the subject number or ID, which go from 1 to 30.
+The second column of both data sets is the activity, which is a logical vector whose levels are *walking*, *walking upstairs*, *walking downstairs*, *sitting*, *standing* and *laying*.

+For the data set called `data`, there are 79 variables, all of which are either a mean or standard deviation of some variable, whose units are described as follows.
+* **radians/seconds**, or **[rad/s]**, for the variables containing *Gyroscope* in its name, which represents the angular velocity vector measured by the gyroscope for each window sample.
+* **standard gravity units, g**, for the variables containing *Acceleration* in its name.
+The *Acceleration* variables with *Body* in their names refers to the body acceleration signal obtained by subtracting the gravity from the total acceleration.

+The features containing *Magnitude* refer to the magnitude of the variable calculated as the Euclidean norm of the corresponding variable in each axis (X, Y and Z). **SD** means **standard deviation**.

 ## Coding

 This section contains the *run_analysis.R* script description.